Firearms (video game): Development

+Though development of the Quake version began in 1998, the Half-Life version of the mod was first publicly released in April, 2000.
+Version 2.1 was released on July 7, 2000.
 The final build is Release Candidate (RC) 3.0 which was released on April 18, 2005.
 FA was originally created by Caspar Milan Nielsen, Christian Øelund, and Brian Fuller.
 Versions 2.0 through (RC) 2.5 were developed under the leadership and lead programming of Eric Smith (Zerk).
 Firearms 2.4 was included in the Counter-Strike retail package and was later awarded PC Gamer's Mod of the Year award and PC Gamer's Best Multiplayer Game of the Year Runner-up in the year 2000.
 Firearms was at one time the #3 most popular mod based on the Half-Life engine, after Counter-Strike and Team Fortress Classic.
-Later versions, (RC) 2.6 through (RC) 3.0, were developed under the direction of Ben Irwin.
+Later versions, (RC) 2.6 through (RC) 3.0, were developed under the direction of Ben Irwin and Alex Jordan.

 Reception

 PC Gamer US named Firearms the best mod of 2000.
+ModDB named it a runner up for Most Improved Mod of 2002.

+Successor

+A successor mod, Firearms: Source, was created by a different development team for the Source engine.
+It was released on July 23, 2010.
+The initial release included eight maps, five game modes, and 31 weapons.
+Giochi per il mio computer gave the mod a rating of two out of five.